 Delhi govt begins registration for e-auto permits with 33% reservation for women

-Delhi govt begins registration for e-auto permits with 33% reservation for women2 min read .
-Updated: 18 Oct 2021, 05:29 PM IST
+Delhi govt begins registration for e-auto permits with 33% reservation for women

 In the first phase, about 4,261 e-auto permits including 1,406 for women applicants will be issued, says Delhi transport minister Kailash Gahlot.